-I think this house's story is one of the most memorable from Victoria's past, having crossed generations who remember how the house sat on Harling Point.
+For many, this house's story is one of the most memorable from Victoria's past, having crossed generations who remember how the house sat on Harling Point.
 I hope I represented it well.
 The one thing about this story that still bothers me is that I could not nail down with 100% certainty who designed and built the house.
 I have many broken pieces of data that point to what is written but nothing concrete.
-I personally believe it was designed by Samuel McClure or Francis Rattenbury, who lived in the area at the time and owned the property.
-The Scottish scientist passing through town made the most sense as the owner, however, and I went with that.
+I believe it was designed by Samuel McClure or Francis Rattenbury (who lived in the area and owned the property).
+However, the Scottish mining expert passing through town made the most sense, and I went with that.
 I hope to clarify this in the future.

 Dr. Fred Harling, WW1 Pilot, Dentist, Hero.
 (1886-1934)